a-bishop/movies-to-watch/README.md

 ### Movie Recommendation App

-A place for my cinephile friends to recommend me movies.
+A place for my cinephile friends to recommend movies.

 Technologies Used:
 - Firebase authentication and real-time database